 Sometimes, your dog's most recent meal can be the cause of temporary bad breath.
 Another culprit of stinky breath is decomposing matter from the garbage.
 This can also be true for pets that eat their own stool or other animal feces.

 And unfortunately, some breeds are more susceptible than others.
-The American Kennel Club (AKC) states that smaller breeds are particularly at risk.
-This is because their teeth are a little bit closer together and more difficult to clean.
+The American Kennel Club states that smaller breeds have a higher risk.
+This is because their teeth are closer together and more difficult to clean.

 If your pet's breath has a sweet smell it could signal diabetes, a condition where blood glucose levels are high.
 Often, diabetes causes other symptoms like frequent drinking, cloudy eyes, and urinary infections.